Sonoco Products (NYSE:SON) Expected to Post Quarterly Sales of $1.40 Billion

-Equities research analysts expect Sonoco Products (NYSE:SON) to post $1.40 billion in sales for the current fiscal quarter, Zacks reports.
+Analysts predict that Sonoco Products (NYSE:SON) will post $1.40 billion in sales for the current quarter, according to Zacks Investment Research.
 Three analysts have made estimates for Sonoco Products’ earnings.
-The highest sales estimate is $1.46 billion and the lowest is $1.36 billion.
-Sonoco Products posted sales of $1.38 billion during the same quarter last year, which would indicate a positive year over year growth rate of 1.4%.
-The company is expected to issue its next earnings results before the market opens on Thursday, February 10th.
+The lowest sales estimate is $1.36 billion and the highest is $1.46 billion.
+Sonoco Products posted sales of $1.38 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 1.4%.
+The business is expected to report its next earnings results before the market opens on Thursday, February 10th.

-According to Zacks, analysts expect that Sonoco Products will report full-year sales of $5.56 billion for the current year, with estimates ranging from $5.51 billion to $5.61 billion.
-For the next fiscal year, analysts anticipate that the business will report sales of $5.73 billion, with estimates ranging from $5.73 billion to $5.74 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Sonoco Products.
+On average, analysts expect that Sonoco Products will report full-year sales of $5.56 billion for the current fiscal year, with estimates ranging from $5.51 billion to $5.61 billion.
+For the next year, analysts forecast that the business will report sales of $5.73 billion, with estimates ranging from $5.73 billion to $5.74 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Sonoco Products.

-Sonoco Products (NYSE:SON) last posted its earnings results on Wednesday, October 20th.
-The industrial products company reported $0.91 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.89 by $0.02.
+Sonoco Products (NYSE:SON) last issued its quarterly earnings data on Wednesday, October 20th.
+The industrial products company reported $0.91 earnings per share for the quarter, topping analysts’ consensus estimates of $0.89 by $0.02.
+The firm had revenue of $1.42 billion during the quarter, compared to analysts’ expectations of $1.37 billion.
 Sonoco Products had a positive return on equity of 18.65% and a negative net margin of 2.94%.
-The company had revenue of $1.42 billion for the quarter, compared to analyst estimates of $1.37 billion.
-During the same quarter in the previous year, the firm earned $0.86 earnings per share.
-The firm’s quarterly revenue was up 7.8% compared to the same quarter last year.
+The firm’s quarterly revenue was up 7.8% on a year-over-year basis.
+During the same period in the prior year, the business posted $0.86 EPS.

-In other news, VP Jeffrey S. Tomaszewski sold 1,700 shares of Sonoco Products stock in a transaction that occurred on Tuesday, October 26th.
-The shares were sold at an average price of $59.36, for a total value of $100,912.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders own 0.56% of the company’s stock.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, December 10th.
+Stockholders of record on Wednesday, November 10th were issued a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a dividend yield of 3.09%.
+The ex-dividend date was Tuesday, November 9th.
+Sonoco Products’s dividend payout ratio is presently -110.43%.

-A number of hedge funds and other institutional investors have recently made changes to their positions in SON.
-CI Investments Inc. lifted its stake in shares of Sonoco Products by 5.7% in the third quarter.
-CI Investments Inc. now owns 3,130 shares of the industrial products company’s stock valued at $186,000 after buying an additional 168 shares in the last quarter.
-Glenmede Trust Co.
-NA grew its stake in Sonoco Products by 2.3% during the second quarter.
-Glenmede Trust Co.
-NA now owns 7,683 shares of the industrial products company’s stock valued at $513,000 after acquiring an additional 172 shares in the last quarter.
-Signaturefd LLC lifted its position in Sonoco Products by 2.7% during the third quarter.
-Signaturefd LLC now owns 7,155 shares of the industrial products company’s stock valued at $426,000 after purchasing an additional 187 shares during the last quarter.
-Prospera Financial Services Inc lifted its position in Sonoco Products by 2.2% during the second quarter.
-Prospera Financial Services Inc now owns 8,838 shares of the industrial products company’s stock valued at $591,000 after purchasing an additional 192 shares during the last quarter.
-Finally, Assetmark Inc. lifted its position in Sonoco Products by 56.8% during the second quarter.
-Assetmark Inc. now owns 533 shares of the industrial products company’s stock valued at $36,000 after purchasing an additional 193 shares during the last quarter.
-Hedge funds and other institutional investors own 75.77% of the company’s stock.
+In related news, VP Jeffrey S. Tomaszewski sold 1,700 shares of the firm’s stock in a transaction dated Tuesday, October 26th.
+The stock was sold at an average price of $59.36, for a total transaction of $100,912.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+0.56% of the stock is currently owned by corporate insiders.

-The firm also recently declared a quarterly dividend, which was paid on Friday, December 10th.
-Shareholders of record on Wednesday, November 10th were paid a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a yield of 3.10%.
-The ex-dividend date of this dividend was Tuesday, November 9th.
-Sonoco Products’s dividend payout ratio is -110.43%.
+Institutional investors have recently bought and sold shares of the stock.
+Berman Capital Advisors LLC grew its holdings in Sonoco Products by 167.9% during the third quarter.
+Berman Capital Advisors LLC now owns 517 shares of the industrial products company’s stock worth $30,000 after acquiring an additional 324 shares during the period.
+Assetmark Inc. boosted its position in Sonoco Products by 56.8% during the second quarter.
+Assetmark Inc. now owns 533 shares of the industrial products company’s stock worth $36,000 after purchasing an additional 193 shares in the last quarter.
+Dark Forest Capital Management LP purchased a new position in Sonoco Products during the second quarter worth approximately $37,000.
+CVA Family Office LLC purchased a new position in Sonoco Products during the third quarter worth approximately $40,000.
+Finally, Moors & Cabot Inc. purchased a new position in Sonoco Products during the third quarter worth approximately $45,000.
+75.77% of the stock is currently owned by hedge funds and other institutional investors.

 Sonoco Products Co engages in the manufacture of industrial and consumer packaging products and services.
 It operates through the following segments: Consumer Packaging; Paper and Industrial Converted Products; Protective Solutions; and Display and Packaging.
 The Consumer Packaging segment offers round and shaped rigid containers; fiber and plastic caulk and adhesive tubes; and aluminum, steel, and peelable membrane easy-open closures for paper and metal cans.